ncoevoet/ChanTracker/README.md

 - nick: nick change spam
 - cycle: join/part flood
 - massJoin
+- evades of quiet/bans via gateway/ ( if resolveIp is True )
 - clones detection

 You should tweak settings to fits your needs, do not use default values.
 It really depends channel's population and usage ...